 - 5 In the Default protection for folders field, type a three digit number identifying the access you want to grant to the owner of the folder (the first digit), specific users who have access to the folder (the second digit), and anyone else who may encounter the folder (the third digit).
-The default for this field is 755, allowing the owner of the folder full read, write, and execute access, allowing users within a particular group read and execute access, and also allowing everyone else read and execute access.
-For the specific modes and what access they grant, see Table 3-2. - 6 In the Default creator field, type the application-specific, 4-character code identifying the desired file creator for UNIX files you access.
+The default for this field is 755, allowing the owner of the folder full read, write, and execute access, allowing users within a particular group read and execute access.
+For the specific modes and what access they grant, see Table 4-2. - 6 In the Default creator field, type the application-specific, 4-character code identifying the desired file creator for UNIX files you access.
 The default for this field is UNIX (UNIX).

-- 7 In the Default type for text files field, type the application-specific, 4-character code identifying the desired file type for UNIX text files you access.
-The default for this field is text (TEXT). - 8 In the Default type for binary files field, type the application-specific, 4-character code identifying the desired file type for UNIX binary files you access.
+- 7 In the Default type for text files field, type the application-specific, 4character code identifying the desired file type for UNIX text files you access.
+The default for this field is text (TEXT). - 8 In the Default type for binary files field, type the application-specific, 4character code identifying the desired file type for UNIX binary files you access.
 The default for this field is unknown (UNKN). - 9 If BWNFSD is running on your server but you would like to use LOCKD instead, click Use Lockd.